Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Bulk Ferroelectricity of Dipolar Liquids in Large Dimensions

-It is interesting to note that the emergence of ferroelectric order leaves a clear fingerprint also on the radial pair correlation marginalized over dipolar degrees of freedom, which can therefore be an indicator of the onset of ferroelectric phase transition.
-From Eq. \ref{hr_der}, one obtains
+The emergence of ferroelectric order also leaves a clear signature on the radial pair correlation function marginalized over the dipolar degrees of freedom, $\rho^{(2)}(r)$, which can therefore serve as an indicator of the onset of the ferroelectric phase transition.
+Starting from Eq. \ref{pair_lowrho}, using the definition of $\bar W_{d\to\infty}$ in Eq.~\ref{Wbar_dinf}, the one-particle density in Eq. \ref{rho_om} and the scaling variable $h$, one obtains